Vaccines are medicines that help to protect you and your family from infectious diseases.

-Coronavirus (COVID-19) vaccine development is happening faster than usual.
-This is because coronavirus (COVID-19) has caused a global pandemic.
-We urgently need vaccines to protect people’s health, stop people dying, and limit the social and economic effects of the virus.
+COVID-19 vaccine development happened faster than usual.
+This was because COVID-19 caused a global pandemic.
+We urgently needed COVID-19 vaccines to protect people’s health, stop people dying, and limit the social and economic effects of the virus.

-Governments, research organisations and pharmaceutical companies have come together to speed up the process in the following ways:
+Governments, research organisations and pharmaceutical companies worked together to speed up the process in the following ways:

-- People and organisations have invested much more money than usual in the development process.
-This extra money means that more people have been able to do more work and use more resources to develop vaccine options.
+- People and organisations invested much more money than usual in the development process.
+This extra money meant that more people were able to do more work and use more resources to develop vaccines.

-- Some of the clinical trial phases are happening at the same time.
+- Some of the clinical trial phases happened at the same time.
 Usually the phases happen one after the other.

-- There’s a lot of COVID-19 cases in the community.
-This means it’s easier for scientists to assess whether the vaccines are working.
+- There were a lot of COVID-19 cases in the community.
+This made it easier for scientists to assess whether the vaccines were working.

-- More people have been willing to take part in clinical trials.
+- More people were willing to take part in clinical trials.